sreding/adadeltaq-finstory/index.markdown

 If this introduction triggered your curiosity, we are very happy to guide you through our journey towards finding an answer to our main research question.
 Otherwise, no hard feelings 😉.

-As a fist introduction to the steps we have taken in this project, here you can find the general pipeline we have developed.
+Here you can find the general pipeline we have developed for this project.
+If certain things are unclear, no worries!
+In about 5 minutes we will have explained every single step and this picture will become trivial to you!

 ![General Overview of Data Pipeline](./images/overview.png "Proposed Pipeline")